henry2004y/TestParticle.jl/docs/src/index.md

 ## Usage

 It would be better to understand the basic workflow of [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) before digging into TestParticle.jl.
 All we are doing here can be concluded as contructing the ODE system from Newton's 2nd law and preparing the field/particle data.
-Check more in [Examples](@ref).
+Check more in [examples](@ref).

 ## Acknowledgement